 This part of the Lisbon Water Museum system is tucked away down a side street in the Alfama district just a 10 minute walk from the metro station - all uphill.
+This is the Barbadinhos Steam Pumping Station.

 The station gets its name from a monastery that used to be in the place of the station, which was inhabited by Franciscan friars wearing long beards, ‘barba‘ in Portuguese, hence the nickname ‘barbadinhos‘.